Time Series Predictions in Unmonitored Sites: A Survey of Machine Learning Techniques in Water Resources: Machine Learning Frameworks for Predictions in Unmonitored Sites

-In hydrology, there are two intuitive methods for construction of the graph itself.
+In hydrology, there are two{three} intuitive methods for construction of the graph itself.
 The first is geared towards non-interacting entities, building the graph in the form of pair-wise similarity between entities, whether that be between site characteristics \citep{sun2021explore}, spatial locations \citep{zhang2021sea,sun2021time} (e.g. latitude/longitude), or both \citep{xiang2021high}.
 The second type is geared more toward physically interacting entities, for example the upstream and downstream connections between different stream segments in a river network \citep{jia_physics-guided_2021} or connections between reservoirs with timed water releases to downstream segments \citep{chen_heterogeneous_2021}.
-Relying only on the characteristics or location for graph construction in the non-interacting case more easily allows for broad-scale modeling because it can model spatially disconnected entities, however it introduces no \textit{new} information (e.g. physical connectivity) beyond what the previously described direct concatenation-based methods use since the static characteristics would be the same.
+The third type starts with an \textit{a priori} connectivity matrix like the previous type, but lets the GNN learn an adaptive connectivity matrix during training based on the sites' dynamic inputs, attributes, or location \citep{sun2022graph}.
+Relying solely on the characteristics or location for graph construction in the non-interacting case more easily allows for broad-scale modeling because it can model spatially disconnected entities, however it introduces no \textit{new} information (e.g. physical connectivity) beyond what the previously described direct concatenation-based methods use since the static characteristics would be the same.
 However, performance could still improve and interpretations of encodings within a graph framework could yield new scientific discovery since pairwise encodings between entities can be directly extracted.
 Graphs built using real physical connections between entities (e.g. stream segments in a stream graph), on the other hand, allow for the capability to learn how information is routed through the graph and how different entities physically interact with each other.
 So far, this has only been seen on stream modeling using stream network graphs \citep{jia_physics-guided_2021,kratzert2021large,bindas2020routing,topp2023stream}.
+The third type is useful when combining the physical connectivity between sites with similarity in inputs, and also in cases where the inputs are at a different scale than the target variable, e.g. when meteorological variables are at kilometer scale and streamflow is at point scale.